-- Flexibility with recruitments – We are able to rely way more on traits and personalities rather than on prior knowledge or skills.
+- Flexibility with recruitment – We are able to rely way more on traits and personalities rather than on prior knowledge or skills.

 - “As clay in the hands of a potter” – We actively “design” the skillset of our employees as to what we want them to have in their arsenal of tools.

-- Last but not least, having a designated person that seeks to improve others on a daily basis as a part of their job is a major aspect of improving personally and organizationally.
+- Last but not least, having a designated person who seeks to improve others on a daily basis as a part of their job is a major aspect of improving personally and organizationally.

 One of the personal objectives I have as the Learning and Development Manager at Thing or Two is to open our academy for everyone.
 Through that, to gained the ability to reach people who would like to learn what digital marketing is all about.
 This means that learning would become one of Thing or Two’s services and other than generating revenue, it would also allow us to reach potential candidates and have a more effective screening process.
 This will certainly result in a better, more qualified workforce that would be the turning wheels of our ever-moving-forward locomotive.